matbesancon/BilevelOptimization.jl/paper/paper.md

 # More general problem formulations

-Even though BilevelOptimization.jl is designed initially for linear-linear bilevel problems, the design allows users to bypass the upper-level problem specification by providing a `JuMP.Model` with the upper-level objective and constraints already set, for instance for quadratic or conic upper level formulations.
-The only requirement is that the solver must support the type of constraints specified and special ordered sets 1.
+Even though BilevelOptimization.jl is thought for linear-linear bilevel problems which can be described by the `BilevelLP` type, the design allows users to bypass the upper-level problem specification.
+They can provide a pre-built `JuMP.Model` with the upper-level objective and constraints already set, for instance for quadratic or conic upper level formulations.
+The only requirement is that the solver must support both the type of constraints specified in the model and in the `comp_method`.
 This flexibility allows users to leverage some recent advances on mixed-integer convex optimization and solvers tackling these problems [@LubinYamangilBentVielma2016].
-As of the current state of BilevelOptimization.jl, the only restricted part of the model is the linear-quadratic lower-level.
+As of the current state of BilevelOptimization.jl, the only restricted part of the model is the linear-quadratic lower-level, which is required to exploit Karush-Kuhn-Tucker conditions.

 # References